Scattering from compact objects: Debye series and Regge-Debye poles: The Regge-Debye pole spectrum

-Figure~\ref{fig:RDP_R6} displays the Regge--Debye spectrum for the neutron-star-like configuration $R/M=6$.
+Figure~\ref{fig:RDP_R6} displays the Regge-Debye spectrum for the neutron star-like configuration $R/M=6$.
 The surface-wave family (blue circles), obtained from the surface matching condition and associated with the zeros of $\alpha^{\rm in}$, forms an infinite sequence of poles in the first quadrant; as the frequency increases, this sequence shifts toward larger values of $\Re\lambda$.
 The poles associated with the zeros of $c^{\rm in}$ (red squares) form a distinct broad-resonance family associated with the interior regularity condition.
 For reference, the Regge poles of a Schwarzschild black hole at the same frequency are shown as black diamonds.
 The separation between the surface-wave and broad-resonance families is apparent in both panels.

-Figure~\ref{fig:RDP_R226} shows the corresponding Regge--Debye spectra for the ultracompact case $R/M=2.26$.
+Figure~\ref{fig:RDP_R226} shows the corresponding Regge-Debye spectra for the ultracompact case $R/M=2.26$.
 The surface-wave family (blue circles) persists in the UCO regime and is again associated with the zeros of $\alpha^{\rm in}$.
-The poles generated by $c^{\rm in}$ split into two sub-families: a broad-resonance branch (red squares) and a narrow-resonance branch (purple triangles) lying closer to the real axis.
-The appearance of narrow resonances is a characteristic feature of the UCO regime ($R<3M$), reflecting the presence of long-lived, quasi-trapped behaviour.
-As in Fig.~\ref{fig:RDP_R6}, the Schwarzschild black-hole Regge poles are included for comparison.
+The poles generated by $c^{\rm in}$ split into two subfamilies: a broad-resonance branch (red squares) and a narrow-resonance branch (purple triangles) lying closer to the real axis.
+The appearance of narrow resonances is a characteristic feature of the UCO regime ($R<3M$), reflecting the presence of long-lived, quasitrapped behavior.
+As in Fig.~\ref{fig:RDP_R6}, the Schwarzschild black hole Regge poles are included for comparison.

-Figure.~\ref{RDP_vs_RP_R6_R226} shows that the Regge--Debye poles and the Regge poles form distinct spectra in the complex angular-momentum plane, even though they share the same qualitative branch structure.
-In particular, the surface-wave and resonance branches identified in the Regge--Debye spectrum have clear counterparts in the spectrum of Regge poles, but their positions in the complex plane are generally shifted.
+Figure.~\ref{RDP_vs_RP_R6_R226} shows that the Regge-Debye poles and the Regge poles form distinct spectra in the complex angular momentum plane, even though they share the same qualitative branch structure.
+In particular, the surface-wave and resonance branches identified in the Regge-Debye spectrum have clear counterparts in the spectrum of Regge poles, but their positions in the complex plane are generally shifted.
 This illustrates the fact that the Debye decomposition isolates the different physical mechanisms contributing to the scattering process (see Sec.~\ref{sec:CAM_debye}), whereas the Regge poles of the full $S$-matrix result from the combined condition $A^{(-)}=0$.
 In the ultracompact case, this correspondence extends to the narrow-resonance branch, which appears in addition to the surface-wave and broad-resonance branches.